anowell/arest-ruby/README.md

-# arest-ruby
+# servur-ruby
-Proof-of-concept ruby runner for [arest](https://github.com/anowell/arest)
+Proof-of-concept ruby runner for [servur](https://github.com/anowell/servur)

 # Basic idea

-- ARest is a simple web service in a container that takes data POSTed to /data and hands it to a "runner" as stdin
+- Servur is a simple web service in a container that takes data POSTed to /data and hands it to a "runner" as stdin
 - arunner.rb is a ruby implementation of a "runner" that does some basic transformation of stdin data and calls any arbitrary ruby "executor" with it
 - A ruby "executor" is any class that implements `self.execute(input)`
   - the filename should currently be the snake_case name of the class which should be CamelCased